yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Moderate Discussions
 ***********************

-Discussion administrators monitor discussions and keep them productive.
-They can also collect inforrmation, such as areas of particular confusion or interest, and relay it to the course staff.
+The members of a course discussion team monitor discussions and keep them productive.
+They can also collect information, such as areas of particular confusion or interest, and relay it to the course staff.

 Developing and sustaining a positive discussion culture requires that sufficient moderator time is dedicated to reviewing and responding to discussions.
-Keeping up-to-date with a large MOOC forum requires a commitment of 5 or more hours per week, and involves reading posts, replying to and editing posts, and communicating with the other discussion administrators and course staff.
+Keeping up-to-date with a large MOOC forum requires a commitment of 5 or more hours per week, and involves reading threads, replying to and editing posts, and communicating with the rest of the discussion team and course staff.

 For information on setting up moderators for your course, see :ref:`Assigning_discussion_roles`.